chef/chef-web-docs/chef_master/source/windows.rst

 ``module_version``
    **Ruby Type:** String

    The version number of the module to use.
-Powershell 5.0.10018.0 (or higher) supports having multiple versions of a module installed.
+PowerShell 5.0.10018.0 (or higher) supports having multiple versions of a module installed.
 This should be specified along with the ``module_name``.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'